luciegaba/data-mining-project/README.md

 ## About the Project

 The following project is realized as part of the Data Mining course given by the MoSEF Master at the University of Paris 1 Panthéon-Sorbonne.
 The main goal is to apply our knowledge in ML and Feature Engineering.
-For this purpose, the project is articulated over 2 parts: PCA Clustering Analysis and Regression.
+For this purpose, the project is articulated over 2 parts: PCA Clustering Analysis and Regression (predict electricity per sector).

 ## Getting datasets